Greeshmanth1909/chirpy/README.md

 Run the server with `go run .` in the root or compile and execute the binary with `go build && ./chirpy`

 ### Endpoints
-(temporary referance only)
+1. `/app/api/healthz` checks the readyness of the server by returning `200 OK` if the server is up and running (temporary referance only)
 ```
 serveMux.Handle("/app/", http.StripPrefix("/app/", hits.middlewareMetricsInc(http.FileServer(http.Dir(".")))))